-Three types of keys are provided for your vehicle: Master key, submaster key and valet key.
+Three types of keys are provided for your vehicle:

+Master key and valet key.

-The master key and submaster key fit all locks on your vehicle.
+The master key fit all locks on your vehicle.

 - Ignition switch

 - Doors

-- Trunk (Sedan)

 - Glove box

-The valet key fits only the ignition switch and driver's door lock.
+The valet key fits only the ignition switch and door lock.
 You can keep the trunk and glove box locked when you leave your vehicle and valet key at a parking facility.

 Do not attach a large key holder or key case to either key.
-If it banged against your knees while you were driving, it could turn the ignition switch from the ON position to the ACC or OFF position, thereby stopping the engine.
+If it bangs against your knees while you are driving, it could turn the ignition switch from the ON position to the ACC or OFF position, thereby stopping the engine.

-Key number
+■ Key number

-The key number is stamped on the metal plate attached to the key set.
+The key number is stamped on the key number plate attached to the key set.
 Write down the key number and keep it in another safe place, not in the vehicle.
 This number is needed to make a replacement key if you lose your key or lock it inside the vehicle.